 One that honestly is so delicious I would think I’d find it on gourmet dessert cake in a fine restaurant.
 I think that might be because it is not overly sweet and has such a deep chocolate flavor.
 In fact, I often call this frosting a chocolate ganache because it leans toward the flavor of a bittersweet ganache found on fine pasteries.

 So how do I reduce the sugar and still keep the pipable texture?

 So what is the best way to replace sugar in chocolate frosting?
 Arrowroot!

 What is arrowroot powder?

 Arrowroot powder is an alternative flour derived from a tropical tuber called the arrowroot plant.
 It is used, as is corn starch, as a thickening agent.
 But unlike most thickening agents which are merely fillers, arrowroot contributes several B vitamins, minerals and useful zinc, a nutrient often found short in western diets.

-Arrowroot powder is used often these days in gluten-free and paleo diet, and here it is a useful replacement for half the powdered sugar in this recipe.
-Yes, I said half.
+Arrowroot powder is used often these days in gluten-free and paleo diet, and here it is a useful replacement for some of the powdered sugar in this recipe.

 An added plus to reducing the sugar in this recipe is the texture adds a shine to frosting so your piping results have more pizzazz!

 Not really, because of the sugar.
 That is why replacing some of the sugar with a healthier ingredient like arrowroot is such a great idea.
 All the sugar isn’t replaced of course, but since the texture and shine of frosting depends on sugar, this swap is brilliant.
 That’s because not only does arrowroot behave like sugar in the texture and shine department, but it adds nutrition – a win, win!